Borninsane/sap_assembler/README.md

 an assembler for the 8bit breadboard cpu.

 An assembler for the 8bit cpu with 256bytes of addressing capability.
-The assembler has two modes, (1)console to file where you write the mnemonics in the console and finaly the console gets terminated by ';' after that a *.o file appears in the current directory which is basically an object file which can only be viewed by a hex editor.
-(2) a file to file mode where you create a *.asm file and edit it using your editor and finally use the assembler to assemble the code and again an object file generated, which can be opened by a hex editor and you get the opcodes for the program.
+The assembler has two modes, 1 : "console to file"(c2f) where you write the mnemonics in the console and finaly the console gets terminated by ';', after that a "*.o" file appears in the current directory which is basically an object file which can only be viewed by a hex editor.
+2 : a "file to file" mode where you create a "*.asm" file and edit it using your editor and finally use the assembler to assemble the code and again an object file generated, which can be opened by a hex editor and you get the opcodes for the program.
 It also features an hexdump option by which you can use it as a hex viewer.
 It can dump any file in raw hex code.

 The syntax is simple, the instructions are listed below.
 To comment a line put "$" in starting of the line, to create a label(useful for loops) put a "*" before the label.